Expressions

 NULL | Null literal | NULL |

-NULL |
+NULL or null |

 GUID | Guid literal | guid'8c238865-a3fc-43ec-996b-560fa774fc55' |